pgonzaleznetwork/HappySoup.io/README.md

 Access to the database is restricted and the credentials are not stored anywhere in the source code; it is managed via environment variables.

 This mechanism is the same way Workbench, OrgDoctor, MavensMate and other open source projects work.
-Again, if this doesn't meet your security standards, we encourage you to use the app locally or own your own heroku account, no need to miss on all the features we provide!

 **Server-side security**